Photography projects by Mark Winwood

 Recent books, photography

 “Mark has taken photographs for many of our lifestyle books over the years.
 He is talented, hardworking, great to work with, and takes gorgeous pictures.
-Even on days in the garden where we had wind and rain, he somehow manages to make all the pictures look sunny.
-Brilliant!”
-Mark has a number of publishing clients that commission him to take photographs for their books ranging from gardening to other areas of lifestyle photography both here and in the US.
-His client base has included The Reader’s Digest (USA), Kyle Cathie, Dorling Kindersley, Penguin, Anness amongst others. -
+Even on days in the garden where we had wind and rain, he somehow manages to make all the pictures magical.” -

 Josephine Ho Textiles